admission of a partner

 Conclusion

 Admission of a new partner is a significant event in the life of a partnership firm, which calls for several adjustments regarding profit-sharing, goodwill, and revaluation of assets.
-It provides proper structure for treatment so that there are no disputes or uncomfortable feelings or sensations in regard to whether the new partner is being treated rightly and the existing partners are compensated for their sacrifices made.
+It provides a proper structure for treatment so that there are no disputes uncomfortable feelings or sensations with whether the new partner is being treated rightly, and the existing partners are compensated for their sacrifices made.
 Only accurate accounting treatment can reflect the changes in the books of the firm, which ensures transparency for maintaining the balance among all partners.

 Admission of a Partner FAQs